falconindy/auracle/README.md

 ## What is Auracle?

+Auracle is a command line tool used to interact with Arch Linux's User Repository, commonly referred to as the [AUR](https://aur.archlinux.org).

+Auracle supersedes my previous efforts in developing [cower](https://github.com/falconindy/cower), a tool with a similar purpose.
-This is mainly a result of frustrations over the years with how cower has developed, and limitations I've run into.
+I've started anew mainly as a result of frustrations over the years with how cower has developed, and limitations I've run into.

 ### Background